Using the Skupper Operator on Kubernetes

 $ wget https://github.com/skupperproject/skupper-operator/archive/refs/heads/main.zip

-namespace.
-NOTE: If you want to use a different namespace, you need to edit the referenced YAML files.-
+2. Create a my-namespace namespace.
+NOTE: If you want to use a different namespace, you need to edit the referenced YAML files.

 $ kubectl create namespace my-namespace